 Using this list can be an excellent way to evaluate and select a few companies to add to your investment portfolio without the hassle of pouring through SEC filings and quarterly reports.

 If you have an iPhone or an iPad, you can download the Morningstar app for free.
 This will give you easy access to your investment portfolio overview, but you won’t get the same in-depth information available on the website.

 The biggest advantage of having the app is for quick analysis of a stock or a fund.
 However, for most other needs, you are better off logging into the website so that you can access the full functionality.

-If you have assets over $100,000 in your investment portfolio, you will have a one-on-one financial review with a Personal Capital advisor.
+If you have assets over $100,000 in your investment portfolio, you will have a one-on-one financial review with a Empower advisor.
 This option comes up when you first sign up for the service.

-You will also have access to free Personal Capital tools to manage your investments and keep track of them.
+You will also have access to free Empower tools to manage your investments and keep track of them.
 This bonus is only available for Morningstar service users, so you will have to sign up before you can set up your one-on-one meeting.

-When you sign up for Morningstar Premium, you get full access to analyst reports, top investment picks, Portfolio Manager, Portfolio X-ray, fund screeners and the article archive.
+When you sign up for Morningstar Investor, you get full access to analyst reports, top investment picks, Portfolio Manager, Portfolio X-ray, fund screeners and the article archive.